yux1991/yu-resume-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yu Xiang got his PhD degree in Physics at Rensselaer Polytechnic Institute in 2019.
 When he was a PhD student, his research was mainly about electron diffraction data analysis.
 After graduation, he joined CGG as a Seismic Imager.
-Right now he is an Applied Scientis at Amazon working on the Natural Language Processing projects in the Amazon Smart Vehicle team.
+Right now he is an Applied Scientist at Amazon working on the Natural Language Processing projects in the Amazon Smart Vehicle team.

 {{< icon name="download" pack="fas" >}} Download his {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.